sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | State | Shows the State in address field. | Yes |
 | ZipCode | Shows the zipcode in address field. | Yes |

-## Use Policy and Legal Disclaimer
+## Usage Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes.
 By clicking on download button(s) below, you may accept that you will use this data only for non-profit, research, or scientific applications.

 ## Download